Education

 Instructor in Medicine - Dana-Farber Cancer Institute/Harvard Medical School.

 My current work lies at the intersection of computational and systems biology.
-I am working to better define the genomic landscape of retroviral integration and the factors that influence that landscape.
-I have performed bioinformatic analyses for numerous collaborative projects across Harvard Medical School, the National Institutes of Health, and other scientific insitutions across the world.
-I am additionally working to develop tools and strategies that will enable scientists to more robustly characterize patterns of integration in their system-of-interest.
-These efforts include software/pipeline development and improvement, leveraging publically available datasets to better define genomic regions pertinent to integration, and developing methods to improve the resolution of integration site analysis.
-Beyond my research efforts, I actively mentor and advise undergraduate students, graduate students, research technicians, and others in the lab in both wet and dry lab research.
+I am broadly working to better define the genomic landscape of retroviral integration and the factors that influence it.
+My work pertains to disease treatment in the contexts of both retroviral infection and gene/cell therapy.
+Even more generally, I am particularly interested in the development and application of computational tools and statistical approaches to interesting research questions, biological or otherwise.
+Beyond my research efforts, I actively mentor and advise undergraduate students, graduate students, research technicians, and others in both wet and dry lab research.

 Consulting - Freelance.

-I have consulted companies on processing and wrangling large data files into smaller, more user-friendly formats.
+I have consulted companies on processing and wrangling large, asynchronous data files into smaller, harmonized, and user-friendly formats.
 I am open to more consulting opportunities in data wrangling, bioinformatics, and data analysis.
 If interested, please get in touch!

 Previous positions